cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

 When audit logging is enabled, Chef Automate runs `automate-fluent-bit` as the audit log collector.

-- The load balancer writes audit entries to `/hab/svc/automate-load-balancer/data/audit.log`.
+- The load balancer writes audit entries to `/hab/svc/automate-load-balancer/data/audit.log` (and rotates the file based on `[global.v1.audit.input]`).
 - Fluent Bit tails the active `audit.log` file and uploads matching log entries to S3/MinIO when `[global.v1.audit.storage]` is configured.
 - Only mutating HTTP operations are written to the audit log and therefore stored in S3/MinIO: `POST`, `PUT`, `PATCH`, and `DELETE`.